-- Hall Coordinators: The main function of the Hall Coordinators (one Community and one Diversity) is to assist the RCs in creating a cohesive and functional hall community.
-The two coordinators in each building are upperclassmen chosen for their demonstrated leadership abilities, commitment to IMSA, and overall maturity.
-These students serve as hall leaders and help plan activities to promote hall unity. - Wing Liaison (WL): The Wing Liaison (WL) also assists the RC in creating a cohesive and functional living environment on a wing- level.
-The one WL in each wing are upperclassmen chosen for their demonstrated leadership abilities, commitment to wing community building, and interpersonal interactions.
+- 1. Hall Coordinators: The main function of the Hall Coordinators (one Community and one Diversity) is to assist the RCs in creating a cohesive and functional hall community.
+The two coordinators in each building are juniors and seniors chosen for their demonstrated leadership abilities, commitment to the Academy, and overall maturity.
+These students serve as hall leaders and help plan activities to promote hall unity. - 2.
+Wing Liaison (WL): The Wing Liaison (WL) also assists the RC in creating a cohesive and functional living environment on a wing level.
+The one WL in each wing are juniors or seniors chosen for their demonstrated leadership abilities, commitment to wing community building, and interpersonal interactions.
 The WL plans activities to promote community building and support the Residence Life curriculum.